 You can download the full example from here.

 Symfony Flex changes the way of building projects and shortens our decisions about which dependencies we want.
-I consider it a very good step forward in developing projects in Symfony.
+I consider it a very good step forward in developing projects in Symfony (something we do pretty often around here!).
 I’m really looking forward to using it on production – along with Symfony 4.